telerik/ajax-docs/controls/grid/how-to/Common/binaryimages-and-radasyncupload-in-grid.md

 ##

-[This example](https://demos.telerik.com/aspnet-ajax/controls/examples/integration/gridandradasyncupload/defaultcs.aspx?product=grid) illustrates the usage of RadAsyncUpload and BinaryImage and how to display and edit images.
-RadAsyncUpload offers asynchronous upload capability while maintaining the look of the regular RadUpload control.
+[The Binary Images and RadAsyncUpload in Grid example](https://demos.telerik.com/aspnet-ajax/controls/examples/integration/gridandradasyncupload/defaultcs.aspx?product=grid) illustrates the usage of RadAsyncUpload and RadBinaryImage and how to display and edit images.
+RadAsyncUpload offers asynchronous upload ability while maintaining the look of the regular RadUpload control.
 The upload process requires that the files are uploaded to a custom handler and not to the hosting page.
 Files are stored in a temporary location until a Postback occurs.
 The temporary location is cleaned-up automatically.

 Some of the key advantages that RadAsyncUpload offers against RadUpload are